-Ask the students to draw the following shapes in Paint.
+Ask the students to draw the following shapes in Paint:

-8. Introduction to Tux Paint
+7. Introduction to Tux Paint

-Tux Paint
+- Tux Paint

-Components of the Tux Paint Window
+- Components of the Tux Paint Window

-Using the Eraser Tool
+- Using the Eraser Tool

-Using the Stamp Tool
+- Using the Stamp Tool

-Opening a New File
+- Opening a New File

-Starting Tux Paint
+- Starting Tux Paint

-□ Using the Paint Tool
+- □ Using the Paint Tool

-Using the Lines Tool
+- Using the Lines Tool

-Saving a File in Tux Paint
+- Saving a File in Tux Paint

-Quitting Tux Paint
+- Quitting Tux Paint

+Trackpad (Version 5.0)-I (Lesson Plan)

+Number of Periods

+Theory Practical

+(2) (2)

-Before starting the chapter, ask the students to read the comic given in page number 61 to understand the recap of the topic.
+Before starting the chapter, ask the students to read the comic given on page 53 to understand the recap of the topic.